soundlinks/developer.soundlinks.net/docs/android/README.md

 ### Generating token

 Convert the `code` got in the callback to `token` in order to request data, which will be expired in 5 minutes.
-During that time you can get final Soundlinks information with the `token` by requesting [Recognition result API](/result/).
+During that time you can get final Soundlinks information with the `token` by requesting "[recognition result API](/api/#get-recognition-result)".

 ```java
 String token = SoundlinksJWT.getInstance().generateToken(code);